ahmadawais/WPGulp/ReadMe.md

 - You must have Git and Node, NPM, Gulp installed globally.
 - You should never commit `node_modules` folder, you should exclude it in `.gitignore` file.

+# Feature Branches
+- Live browser reload with [BrowserSync](https://github.com/ahmadawais/WPGulp/tree/BrowserSync)

 ##To do
 - [x] Add base files.
 - [x] Write a blog post about this.
-- [ ] Add more branches with different implementation of plugins.
+- [x] Add more branches with different implementation of plugins.

+##License MIT